 - (17) a.
-Some professor is dancing on the table.b. #Some professor is dancing on the table, namely Prof. Jones. - (18) A: Some cabinet minister has been shot.B: #Who?
+Some professor is dancing on the table.b. #Some professor is dancing on the table, namely Prof. Jones. - (18) A: Some cabinet minister has been shot.B: #Who? - (19) #María se casó con algún estudiante del departmento de María SE married with ALGUN student of.the department of lingüística: en concreto con Pedro linguistics: namely with Pedro 'María married a linguistics student, namely Pedro.'
+(Spanish, Alonso-Ovalle & Menéndez-Benito (2010))

-Singular indefinite a in English is compatible with a similar sort of epistemic flavor, it does not require it like some.
+Comparison: Singular indefinite a in English is compatible with a similar sort of epistemic flavor, it does not require it like some.

-(19) Mary is dating a student from the linguistics department, namely Peter.
+(20) Mary is dating a student from the linguistics department, namely Peter.